Wye River, Victoria: Transport

-Automobiles are the main form of transport to get to and from the town, via the Great Ocean Road.
+Cars are the main form of transport to get to and from the town, via the Great Ocean Road.
 Within the town, most people walk between destinations.

 Wye River is serviced by the 101 V/Line coach that travels between Geelong Station and Apollo Bay in both directions.

 Media

 A few seconds of the 2013 movie Blinder was filmed in Wye River.
 The scene features a car driving along the Great Ocean Road.
 The camera was positioned outside the local pub.

+In season 1, episode 1 of Surviving Summer, a few seconds show a car driving over the bridge, with a sign which would usually say Wye River, it was replaced with "Shorehaven" In the shot you can see the store/cafe.
+Shortly after the camera view changes to a shot being taken from the beach, showing the same car driving across the bridge.